synthesis0x42/synthesis0x42/README.md

 - Hi, I’m @tairitsuwu.
-However, I'm "abillionpaperflowers" on almost all other socials.
+However, I'm @abillionpaperflowers on almost all other socials.
 - I’m interested in visual art, data science, and game development.
 - I’m currently learning more about Ren'Py!
 Also considering relearning R as well as Godot or ct.js engine documentation.
 - Email me at abillionpaperflowers@gmail.com